Troyzhenny/dev-portfolio/README.md

 # tc-portfolio

-This project is version #2 of my portfolio to showcase my projects to hiring managers and clients.
+This project is my portfolio to showcase my projects to hiring managers and clients.

 ## Authors